axr167/interview-prep/technical-rounds/02-backtracking/README.md

 ## Paradigm:

+- Iterative exhaustive search is straightforward.
+Have a bunch of nested loops and loop through all possible values.
+Filter out all unneeded values.
-- Similar to recursion but with a minor difference: Base case is result so instead of returning, save/print result
+- Recursive backtracking is similar to recursion but with a minor difference: Base case is result so instead of returning, save/print result
 - In induction step after performing recursion undo changes to reset problem to original state

 Paradigm is: